• Skip to main content

 Integrated gut/liver microphysiological systems elucidates inflammatory inter-tissue crosstalk

-Filed under: ADME, DILI, Disease modeling, Drug absorption, Drug metabolism, and Immune-medicated toxicity
+Filed under: ADME, DILI, Disease modeling, Drug absorption, Drug metabolism, and Immune-mediated liver injury

 Integrated Gut Liver MPS Crosstalk 2017 Graphic |